-On 11 September 2014, in another judgment concerning bank cards, CB v Commission (C-67/13 P, EU:C:2014:2204), the Court set aside the judgment of the General Court on the ground that it had been wrong to conclude that the pricing measures adopted by the French Groupement des cartes bancaires (CB) ('the Grouping') constituted, by their very nature, a restriction of competition.
+On 11 September 2014, in another judgment concerning bank cards, CB v Commission (C-67/13 P, EU:C:2014:2204), the Court set aside the judgment of the General Court on the ground that it had been wrong to conclude that the pricing measures adopted by the French Groupement des cartes bancaires constituted, by their very nature, a restriction of competition.

-The Grouping, created by the main French card-issuing banking institutions, had adopted measures fixing the prices of membership of the Grouping for members whose CB card-issuing activity exceeded their activity in affiliating new traders to the system, and also for members that were inactive or not very active.
+The Groupement des cartes bancaires (CB) ('the Grouping'), created by the main French card-issuing banking institutions, had adopted measures fixing the prices of membership of the Grouping for members whose CB card issuing activity exceeded their activity in affiliating new traders to the system, and also for members that were inactive or not very active.